mfaks/Go-Bowling--Multiplayer/README.md

 • The game allows to play again with a different player at the end of a game, until the user decide to quit.

 • Your program must handle all errors, such as not entering correct inputs for bowling again.

+**EXTRA CREDIT: MULTT-PLAYERS USING DYNAMIC ARRAYS**

+Instead of supporting one single player, modify the program so it can support N players.

+Additional requirements:

+• The value of N is determined by a user input during runtime.

+• The players alternate after each frame.

+• Use dynamic arrays allocated on the heap to keep track of the pins knocked down.

+• You must not have memory leaks.
+Make sure you use valgrind!